 White powder-coated railings have a clean, simple, and sophisticated look.
 Many of our clients in coastal areas who want to achieve a nautical aesthetic opt for a white powder coat.
 Keuka Studios crafted the cable railing system shown below for a hotel lobby that was designed to resemble a ship deck.
 The railing features steel posts, a teak wood top rail, and stainless steel infill cables.

 Don’t see the cable railing color that’s perfect for your project?
 While these are our most popular powder coat options, we offer a much larger selection than what’s shown above.
-For example, we crafted a green cable railing system for a modern log cabin tucked in a Washington forest.
 If you don’t see exactly what you’re looking for in our cable railing gallery, contact us and ask about powder coat color customization.